muftring/iu-netsci/topics/epidemics.md

 # Network Epidemics
 *Spreading Process*

-What is *epidemics*?
-It is from Greek, and translates as:
+What is an *epidemic*?
+The word is from Greek, and translates as:
 - epi: upon
 - demos: people

-*something happening upon people*
+meaning: *something happening upon people*

 An epidemic usually describes infectious disease spreading across the population.

 Why do we care?

-Studying epidemics helps us understand spreading processes:
+Studying epidemics helps us understand **spreading processes**:
 - human disease
 - computer virus, internet worm
 - diffusion of information
 - spreading of rumors (e.g., on social media)
 - spreading ideas and information

-History:
+  - collaboration
+  - citation

+History of human disease epidemics:
-- The Great Plague
+- The Great Plague (in Europe from 1347 to 1351)
 - 1918 Spanish Flu
-- HIV
+- HIV (1990s)
-- SARS
+- SARS (early 2000s)
 - H1N1 Flu

 This becomes much more dangerous and important because we are getting much more connected.
-- high population density (in cities)
+- a high population density (in cities)
-- high mobility (air travel)
+- plus high mobility (air travel)
 - <u>equates to</u>: perfect conditions for epidemic spreading

 Population density matters (a lot) because it provides the fuel where the infectious disease is the fire.